officialJCReyes/dell-esxi-plex/README.md

 **Path:** C:\Python27\pythonw.exe
 **Start directory:** C:\Python27\
 **Arguments:** C:\Tools\Tautulli\Tautulli.py

 ![alt text](https://imgur.com/2u0VTsg.jpg "Tautulli NSSM")

+Save the NSSM settings and when you're back the command prompt, type *nssm start CouchPotato*.
+Open a new browser tab and head to 127.0.0.1:8181

 #### CouchPotato (Organizes and obtains movies)
 We will start by downloading [Python 2.7](https://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi), [PyWin32 2.7](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20217/) and [GIT](https://git-scm.com/).
 Run the Python installer and be sure to keep the default directory *C:\Python27*.
 Open up command prompt, type *cd C:\Tools* and then *git clone https://github.com/CouchPotato/CouchPotatoServer.git*.
 This will download the latest release for CouchPotato into *\CouchPotatoServer*.